-The Countess of Wessex is cycling from the Palace of Holyroodhouse to Buckingham Palace on behalf of The Duke of Edinburgh’s Award in its 60th year.
-The Countess, who is a long term supporter of the DofE, is cycling the 445 miles from Edinburgh to London over seven days from 19-25 September.
+The Countess of Wessex cycled from the Palace of Holyroodhouse to Buckingham Palace on behalf of The Duke of Edinburgh’s Award in its 60th year.
+The Countess, who is a long term supporter of the DofE, cycled the 445 miles from Edinburgh to London over seven days from 19-25 September 2016.

-Her Royal Highness is undertaking the ride as her ‘DofE Diamond Challenge’ – a special initiative marking the 60th anniversary of the DofE’s founding by HRH The Duke of Edinburgh.
-People of any age are asked to take on a DofE inspired challenge and try something new while raising money for, and awareness of, The Duke of Edinburgh’s Award.
+Her Royal Highness undertook the ride as her ‘DofE Diamond Challenge’ – a special initiative marking the 60th anniversary of the DofE’s founding by HRH The Duke of Edinburgh.
+People of any age were asked to take on a DofE inspired challenge and try something new while raising money for, and awareness of, The Duke of Edinburgh’s Award.

 The Countess of Wessex said, “I am both excited and apprehensive to be undertaking this challenge on behalf of The Duke of Edinburgh’s Award Diamond Anniversary Appeal!
 I have seen for myself the incredible impact the DofE has on every young life it touches, equipping young people with self-belief and motivation whatever their background or ability.
 So I had no hesitation in taking on a Diamond Challenge and hope this will encourage others to try their own.”

-“I want to thank everyone who has supported us so far.
-It means so much to all the team and everyone at The Duke of Edinburgh’s Award and is certainly my inspiration when I am struggling up another one of those hills!”
+“I want to thank everyone who has supported us.
+It means so much to all the team and everyone at The Duke of Edinburgh’s Award and was certainly my inspiration when I was struggling up another one of those hills!”
 The Countess of Wessex

-The Countess will cycle the route accompanied by a small team of servicemen and women from four of HRH’s military affiliations; RAF Wittering; 5th Battalion The Rifles; Queen Alexandra’s Royal Army Nursing Corps; and Corps of Army Music.
+The Countess cycled the route accompanied by a small team of servicemen and women from four of HRH’s military affiliations; RAF Wittering; 5th Battalion The Rifles; Queen Alexandra’s Royal Army Nursing Corps; and Corps of Army Music.

 Check out her blog here: https://www.royal.uk/countess-wessexs-dofe-challenge-blog